ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 In particular, the RS retrieves the access token associated with the quartet (Gid, SaltInput, AuthCred, AuthCredGM), where:

-* Gid is the Group Identifier of the OSCORE group, which is specified in the 'kid context' parameter of the CoAP OSCORE option in the received request.
-The RS maintains Gid in its Common Context within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
+* Gid is the Group Identifier of the OSCORE group, which is specified in the 'kid context' parameter of the CoAP OSCORE Option in the received request.
+The RS maintains Gid in the Common Context within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

-* SaltInput is the Sender ID that the client has in the OSCORE group, which is specified in the 'kid' parameter of the CoAP OSCORE option in the received request.
+* SaltInput is the Sender ID that the client has in the OSCORE group, which is specified in the 'kid' parameter of the CoAP OSCORE Option in the received request.
 The RS maintains SaltInput in its Recipient Context associated with the client, within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

 * AuthCred is the authentication credential that the client uses in the OSCORE group.
 The RS maintains AuthCred in its Recipient Context associated with the client, within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

 * AuthCredGM is the authentication credential of the Group Manager responsible for the OSCORE group.
-The RS maintains AuthCredGM in its Common Context within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
+The RS maintains AuthCredGM in the Common Context within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

 Then, the RS MUST verify that the action requested on the resource is authorized.